 The language that is used by literature differs from ordinary spoken or written language.

-It indicates that the language of literature has originality, quality, creativity, and pleasure.
+The above three indicate that the language of literature has originality, quality, creativity, and pleasure.

 The Functions of Literature